Cherry blossom cultivation by country: Turkey

 In 2005, Japanese cherry trees were presented by Japan to the Nezahat Gökyiğit Botanical Garden in Istanbul, Turkey.
-Each tree represents one sailor of the frigate Ertugrul, a famous frigate of the Ottoman Turkish navy which sank on the way back from a goodwill visit to Japan in 1890 due to a typhoon.
+Each tree represents one sailor of the frigate Ertuğrul, a famous frigate of the Ottoman Turkish navy which sank on the way back from a goodwill visit to Japan in 1890 due to a typhoon.
 587 Ottoman Turkish sailors were lost, but the Japanese Coast Guard saved 67 sailors, and their return to Turkey formed the foundation for the relationship between the two countries.
 The Japanese cherry trees represent the memory of those who died and provide annual remembrance.

 United Kingdom

 From the late 19th century to the early 20th century, Collingwood Ingram collected and studied Japanese cherry blossoms and created various cultivars such as Okame and Kursar.
 Ingram's work allowed Taihaku, a cultivar that had disappeared in Japan in the early 20th century, to return to Japan.

 Cherry trees are widely cultivated in public and private gardens throughout the UK, where the climate is well suited to them.
 Batsford Arboretum in Gloucestershire, England holds the national collection of Japanese village cherries in the Sato-zakura Group.
 Keele University in Staffordshire, England has one of the UK's largest collections of flowering cherries, with more than 150 varieties.
 The Royal Horticultural Society has given its prestigious Award of Garden Merit to many flowering cherry species and cultivars.

 In March 2020, in the first national lockdown during the COVID-19 pandemic in England, the National Trust initiated the #BlossomWatch campaign, inspired by cherry blossom festivals in Japan.
 The campaign encouraged people to share images of the first signs of Spring, in particular blossoms, on lockdown walks.
 The campaign was repeated in 2021 and 2022.

+One cherry blossom tree on private land in Newmarket, Suffolk is in memory of the Japanese racehorse Vodka, who passed away in Newmarket in 2019 during her breeding career from laminitis, and marks where half of her ashes are buried.
+During her racing career, she won seven G1 races in Japan, including the 2007 Tokyo Yūshun (Japanese Derby), where she became the first filly in 64 years to win the race, and the 2009 Japan Cup.
+A statue of her is also outside the Tokyo Racecourse in Fuchu.